joearpy/Betting-odds-converter/README.md

 In the class folder:

-- Converter.class.php, where the converting happening
+- Converter.class.php, where happen the converting

 - db.class.php, where the DB operations